RestorationsSOS.com - Fire and Water Damage Restoration

 Eliminate Musty Odors

 Musty odors are caused by volatile components of the mold.
-Warm dry airing of the textiles will eliminate the smell.
-You may want to consider commercial deodorizing products but be sure to read the manufacturer's instructions before using.
+Warm air drying of the textiles will eliminate the smell.
+You may want to consider commercial deodorizing products, but be sure to read the manufacturer's instructions before using.